libu2548/cr10core/README.md

 No proprietary ecosystem should be required to keep the machine running.

-### and me and your ar going to Burn thing
+### and we are going to Burn things

-Not every idea works.
+Not every of my idea works on first try. for example i burn several raspberry pi and motors driver, i snapped a few gt2 belt and cracked 2 taping screws.
 This will repository intentionally documents prototypes, failed designs, measurements and experiments instead of only showing the final result.

 The goal is not simply to assemble existing printer components.
-Every part of the machine has been **designed specifically for this project**.
+Every part of the machine has been **designed specifically for this project** except pcb because this shit take too much time to make (even if i can make pcb at home i will not do that for critical part of the project. mayby for simple extensions card but not for the motherboard :( .

 ---